Speaking & Engagements

 Your audience will leave with

-• Language for the disorienting space after treatment ends — when the world moves on and you haven't
+- Language for the disorienting space after treatment ends

-• A reframe of "the all clear" that reduces the isolation and confusion of survivorship
+- A reframe of "the all clear" that reduces isolation and confusion

-• A framework for rebuilding identity when the version of yourself that existed before no longer fits
+- A framework for rebuilding identity when the old version no longer fits

 Both at Once